rust-lang/rust/README.md

 in that file.
 See `cargo run -- --config-help` for the options which are available, or if you prefer to see source code, [src/config.rs].

-By default, Rustfmt uses a style which (mostly) confirms to the [Rust style guidelines](https://github.com/rust-lang/rust/tree/master/src/doc/style).
+By default, Rustfmt uses a style which (mostly) conforms to the [Rust style guidelines](https://github.com/rust-lang/rust/tree/master/src/doc/style).
 There are many details which the style guidelines do not cover, and in these cases we try to adhere to a style similar to that used in the